front-end-intermediate/session-1/readme.md

 # I - JavaScript, DOM Manipulation

 Today we begin introducing much of the basic JavaScript you will need for this semester - arrays, objects, template strings, functions and DOM scripting.
+We start with the DOM - an acronym for Document Object Model.

 We also begin to cover NodeJS - focusing on Node Package Manager.